SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 `[Change Info]` and `[New Home]` are buttons that **every cat** should have.

-You have been given all the necessary views, including these two - `editCat.html` and `catShelter.html`.
+You are given all the necessary views, including these two - `editCat.html` and `catShelter.html`.

-By clicking over any of them, the app should show the current view with current cat info inside it.
+By clicking over any of them, the app should show the current view with the current cat's info inside.

 We should implement the following logic: